ahuh/docker-torrent-factory/README.md

 Copy the `template.env` file and paste it as the `.env` file.
 This file will automatically be used by the docker compose commands to replace environment variable values.

-Configure the `.env` file with your own environment values: user / password to use for each service, VPN type and credentials, etc.
+Configure the `.env` file with your own environment values: components to enable / disable, user / password to use for each service, VPN type and credentials, etc.

 ## 5) Usage